Rain washes out first India-South Africa T20

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-DHARAMSALA, India: Rain and a damp outfield forced the abandonment of the first Twenty20 international between India and South Africa without a ball being bowled in Dharamsala on Sunday.
+DHARAMSALA, India: Rain and a damp outfield forced the abandonment of the first Twenty20 International between India and South Africa without a ball being bowled here on Sunday.

 “The rains continue and the match has officially been called off.
 See you in Chandigarh for the 2nd T20I,” the Board of Control for Cricket in India (BCCI) said on its official Twitter handle.

-DHARAMSALA, India: Rain and a damp outfield forced the abandonment of the first Twenty20 international between India and South Africa without a ball being bowled in Dharamsala on Sunday.
+DHARAMSALA, India: Rain and a damp outfield forced the abandonment of the first Twenty20 International between India and South Africa without a ball being bowled here on Sunday.

 “The rains continue and the match has officially been called off.
 See you in Chandigarh for the 2nd T20I,” the Board of Control for Cricket in India (BCCI) said on its official Twitter handle.